quickgrid/paper-implementations/pytorch/ddpm/README.md

 Results were upsampled from `64 x 64` trained model output to `128 x 128` by nearest interpolation.

+GIF generated with 500 reverse diffusion steps and by skipping every 20 frames in reverse process.

 **Stanford Cars Dataset**

 ![ddpm_cars](images/ddpm_cars.gif "ddpm_cars")